gavv/gavv.github.io/content/articles/017-cpp-help-wanted.md

 <img src="/articles/cpp-help-wanted/rt_tests.png" width="350px"/>

-I've prepared a bunch of issues explaining details of futher tests that need to be developed.
+I've prepared a bunch of issues explaining details of further tests that need to be developed.
 Current test skeleton is written in C++17 with the use of Google Test.

-## Beginner friendly

-Both projects are friendly to beginners.
-By saying that, I basically mean two things:

-* The code base is small.
-You can dive into it rather quickly.
-* I'll be happy to provide code review.

-Both projects has tasks of different levels of difficulty.

-To contribute, one still needs to have basic knowledge of modern C++ and be ready to dig into the code base and do some testing and experimenting :)

-Happy hacking!